miklevin/MikeLev.in/_posts/2025-10-18-debugging-data-stream-ai-excel-reports.md

 so much money and thus drives up their use as a centerpiece of tech?

 Well, there's local caching in the app or browser.
-There's edge-of-network caching of static resources by CDNs like Akamai and CloudFlare.
+There's edge-of-network caching of static resources by CDNs like Akamai and Cloudflare.
 There's caching on the servers with Varnish and Memcached.
 And now with AI there's fancy new caching so already answered questions don't have to incur that expensive inference cost each time it's (closely) re-prompted.